 Banff National Park Peyto Lake

-Banff National Park - What to See and Do
+Banff National Park - Things to Do, Best Hikes & Camping

 If you’re traveling to Alberta, Canada, Banff National Park is a must-visit!
 The stunning beauty of the Canadian Rockies has been drawing tourists from all over the world to Banff for more than a century.
 The population of the town of Banff is less than 9,000; however, the area attracted over 4 million visitors last year!